COMM 1100 Human Communication 3 Credits

 COMM 1110 Public Speaking 2-3 Credits

-Prerequisite(s): Satisfactory placement scores or Successful completion of learning support English requirements.
+Prerequisite(s): Satisfactory placement scores or successful completion of learning support English requirements.

 COMM 1502 Intercultural Communication 3 Credits